nuxeo/nuxeo-drive/docs/deployment.md

 You could modify these scripts, but we will not be able to do support, these are the official way to manage the Drive ecosystem.

-Finally, scripts names are referring to Jenkins, but you can always execute them on your personal computer or outside a Jenkins job.

 ## GNU/Linux, macOS

 ### Usage